brandonmarczak/Cake-App/README.md

 change https://nodejsallday-mindtricksxcii.c9users.io/explorer to http://localhost:3000/explorer

 ### React client_src Usage
-This is the react source code.
-This is the code you edit
+This is the react source code for you to edit.

 Open a new terminal in the "client_src" folder